maxholli/imdeaowl_average/README.md

 imdea_cc_decoder is modified to print averages instead of the raw control channel values.

+The goal was to try and modify OWL to run like SRS' AirScope.

 Download and compile just like imdeaowl.

 Usage is just like imdeaowl.